jdecaron/c19coalition/_posts/2020-06-30-masks-are-in-our-future-considerations-for-businesses.md

 ---
 ![](/assets/uploads/virus-4999857_1280.png)

 Covid-19 has brought business and safety considerations around masks to the forefront of our zeitgeist.
 This note offers an overview of challenges and opportunities around protecting America’s workforce through masks.
+I'm not a doctor, and direct medical advice should be sought from a physician, but science has shown that wearing masks is a must.

 The Covid-19 pandemic is a human tragedy and has severely affected how we are able to live our lives in 2020 and beyond.
 Aside from changing the ways we greet each other, work and live, it has also led to a temporary shutdown of business activities across industries.
 Parts of the economy, such as retail or entertainment venues, can remain closed for longer periods of time, with few drastic consequences for our livelihood.
 Some “essential” industries, such as food [supply chains](https://www.nationalgeographic.com/science/2020/05/covid-19-disrupts-complex-food-chains-beef-milk-eggs-produce/) and energy have been affected by the crisis in a way that could put the very foundation of our social fabric at risk.
 For business owners in essential industries, safeguarding workers is a top priority to ensure they can continue with core business and production tasks.
 Other industries need to implement measures to safeguard workers and patrons, as a push towards re-opening our economy on a broader level is currently underway.
 As President Trump stated in May, the US is to open again [“vaccine or no vaccine”](https://www.bbc.com/news/world-us-canada-52685487).